 In general, the new standard will not require additional accounting or tracking.
-It simplifies and asks for more consistent financial statement presentation.
+It simplifies and asks for a more consistent financial statement presentation.
 The most impactful change may be the new liquidity calculations and disclosure that will be required.

-Main provisions of the ASU:
+Main provisions of the ASU

-Liquidity Disclosure – Requires qualitative information that communicate how the nonprofit manages the liquid resources available to meet its cash needs within one year.
+Liquidity Disclosure – Requires qualitative information that communicates how the nonprofit manages the liquid resources available to meet its cash needs within one year.
 Requires quantitative information that communicates the availability of the nonprofit’s financial assets within one year.
 Availability of assets may be affected by their type/nature, external limits (by grantors, donors, laws, etc.) and internal limits (Board designations).